james-middleton/Family-Handbook/README.md

 You will get these automatically if you have already registered your mobile number with the School Office.

 ###What is it about?
-Quite simply, the PTA can use any spare time that you are willing to give.
+The PTA can use any spare time that you are willing to give.
 You could be making tea at children's performances, dressing as an elf for the Christmas fair, making cakes or looking after a bouncy castle at an inflatable fun day.
 Any contributions of time or skills are gratefully received.